vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 Different programming languages have different use cases and philosophies on how to perform the same task.
 This is a continuation of the previous subsection on learning how to program well -- learn your language well, too!
 The syntax structures which are common between languages are just the surface - every language has something fresh and interesting to offer.

 To illustrate what I mean, consider a programmer extremely proficient in C++.
 He will be able to pick up the syntax of Python within 1-2 days.
-However, he wouldn't have learnt how to write _Pythonic_ code, and code in the philosophy and style of Python, or follow its best practices, and will likely take a few months if he wants to grasp that.
+However, he wouldn't have learned how to write _Pythonic_ code, and code in the philosophy and style of Python, or follow its best practices, and will likely take a few months if he wants to grasp that.

 This is what I mean by syntax vs "knowing a language".
 Be a native speaker of your language and not just memorize the words.